wdpypere/documentation/docs/CAF/object.md

     This method must be overwritten in a derived class

-- error, warn, info, verbose, debug, report, OK
+- error, warn, info, verbose, debug, report, OK, event

-    Convenience methods to access the log instance that might be passed during initialisation and set to $self->{log}.
+    Convenience methods to access the log/reporter instance that might be passed during initialisation and set to `$self-`{log}>.

     (When constructing classes via multiple inheritance,
     `CAF::Reporter` should precede `CAF::Object` if you want